oxipay/oxidocs/docs/platforms/shopify.md

 </div>

 <div class="panel">
-  Use <b>Test Mode</b> to test EPCarts or diagnose issue; transactions are similated and credit cards are not debited.
+  Use <b>Test Mode</b> to test %product_name% or diagnose issue; transactions are similated and credit cards are not debited.
 </div>